sarawarnock/gratitude-journal-capstone-client/README.md

 Purpose: to provide a space for a registered user to make short gratitude journal entries and click a simple button for “overall mood" to keep track of their day and what they are grateful for.

 ## Working Prototype
-You can access a working prototype of the React app here: https://legoinventory.herokuapp.com/ and Node app here: https://gratitude-journal-server.herokuapp.com/
+You can access a working prototype of the React app here: https://gratitude-journal-capstone-client.vercel.app/ and Node app here: https://gratitude-journal-server.herokuapp.com/

 ## User Stories
-This app is for two types of users; a visitor, and a logged-in user.
+This app is for two types of users: a visitor and a logged-in user.

 #### Landing Page